ErwinJr2/ErwinJr2/docs/qc_layers.rst

-qc_layers module
+qclayers module
 ================

-.. currentmodule:: ErwinJr2.qc_layers
+.. currentmodule:: ErwinJr2.qclayers

 This module contains :class:`QCLayers` and :class:`SchrodingerLayer` classes.
 The physics model can be seen in :doc:`manual/physics_quantum`